Point-Map-Probabilities of a Point Process and Mecke's Invariant Measure Equation: More on Examples

-\paragraph{On the need of the continuity property in Theorem \ref{continv}} Consider the setup of Proposition~\ref{fstpa}.
-The origin is said to admit $x\in\phi$ as pre-image if $\fst^n(x)=0$ for some $n\geq 0$.
-For all $\phi\in\n^0$ where the origin has infinitely many pre-images, change the definition of the \pomk{} $g_s$ as the closest point on the right half plane which has no other point of the point process in the ball of radius $1$ around it.
-Due to evaporation, this changes the definition of $\fst$ on a set of measure zero under $\cfpn$, for all $n\in\Bbb N$, and hence, the sequence $\{\cp_n^{g_s}\}_{n=1}^\infty$ is again converging to the same limit as that defined in the proof of Proposition~\ref{fstpa}.
-But under the action of the new $g_s$, $(\theta_{g_s})_*\cp_0^{\fst}$ is not equal to $\cp_0^{g_s}$ due to the fact that (i) $0$ has infinitely many pre-images $\cp_0^{g_s}$-a.s. and (ii) there is no point of the point process in the ball of radius $1$.
-This does not agree with the fact that in the right half plane, the distribution of $\cp_0^{g_s}$ is a Poisson point process.
-Hence, $\cp_0^{g_s}$ is not invariant under the action of $(\theta_{g_s})_*$.
+This \pom{} also allows one to illustrate the need of the continuity property in Theorem \ref{continv}.
+Consider the setup of Proposition~\ref{fstpa}.
+For all $\phi\in\n^0$ such that the origin has infinitely many pre-images, change the definition of the \pomk{} $s$ as follows: it is now the closest point on the right half plane which has no other point of of $\phi$ in the ball of radius $1$ around it.
+Due to evaporation, this changes the definition of $s$ on a set of measure zero under ${\cal P}_0^{s,n}$, for all $n\in\Bbb N$, and hence, the sequence $(\cp_0^{s,n})_{n=1}^\infty$ is again converging to the same limit as that defined in the proof of Proposition~\ref{fstpa}.
+But under the action of the new $s$, $(\theta_{s})_*\cp_0^{s}$ is not equal to $\cp_0^{s}$ due to the facts that (i) $0$ has infinitely many pre-images $\cp_0^{s}$-a.s. and (ii) there is no point of the point process in the ball of radius $1$.
+This does not agree with the fact that, in the right half plane, the distribution of $\cp_0^{s}$ is a Poisson point process (see the proof of Proposition~\ref{fstpa}).
+Hence, $\cp_0^{s}$ is not invariant under the action of $(\theta_{s})_*$.